 How much does a Medical Assistant earn in the United States?
-The average Medical Assistant salary in the United States is $34,785 as of December 28, 2018, but the range typically falls between $32,065 and $37,562.
+The average Medical Assistant salary in the United States is $34,912 as of February 28, 2019, but the range typically falls between $32,187 and $37,697.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.